eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ### How do I report erroneous behavior of a SUMO application?

-  If you suspect a bug in one of the applications you should report your findings by sending the following items to the [mailing list](Contact.md):
+  If you suspect a bug in one of the applications you should collect the following information

 - a description of the SUMO-version and the operating system you are using
 - a screenshot or error output showing the unexpected behavior (this